grumpy-systems/website/content/posts/2022/naming-things-in-a-homelab.md

 For public DNS, I have two "types" of first-level names I use.
 The first is a site name, such as `home.last-name.cloud` or `provider.last-name.cloud`.
-These point to the public IP of the site the correspond to, and can be updated via dynamic DNS (in the case of homes) or are just static in the case of public providers.
+These point to the public IP of the site they correspond to, and can be updated via dynamic DNS (in the case of homes) or are just static in the case of public providers.

 The other type of first-level DNS names are global services, and are just `app.last-name.cloud`.
 These keep things simple and memorable for anyone who is offsite.
-Behind the scenes, these just point to the site's DNS record.
+Behind the scenes, these just point to the site's DNS record where they are hosted.
 When a site moves, such as dynamic DNS updating, the services move as well.

 Within each site, private DNS is used extensively.
 I assign each network in the site a DNS subdomain, such as `lan.home.last-name.cloud` or